Best Split Fins for Scuba Diving – Reviews and Buyers’ Guide

 Oceanic Vortex V-16

-Oceanic had the Vortex V-16 available, and it was an excellent split fin.
+The Oceanic Vortex V-16 is an excellent split fin.
 It’s an open-heel design and easily adjusts to your foot.

 The fins are comfortable to wear and use.
 You get a good level of performance out of them for the energy you put into them.